SeanMcP/seanmcp.com/src/content/copy-the-last-git-commit-hash-on-macos.md

 ---
 title: Copy the last git commit hash on macOS
-description: A one liner to copy the last commit hash to the clipboard on a Mac
+description: A one liner to copy the last commit hash to the clipboard on a Mac.
 date: 2021-03-24T12:00-0400
 tags:
   - Articles